 McCue is a comparative physiologist who seeks to understand how animals have become adapted to cope with the unique challenges presented by their respective environments.

 As a graduate student, McCue was granted a three-year fellowship by the National Science Foundation to study the bioenergetic costs and benefits associated with venom production by pit vipers.
-As a doctoral student, he was granted a four-year fellowship to research the physiological and biochemical strategies that allow some vertebrates to survive years of prolonged fasting and starvation.
+As a doctoral student, he was granted a four-year fellowship to research the physiological and biochemical strategies that allow some vertebrates to survive years of prolonged fasting.
 After earning his doctorate, McCue spent two years in Israel supported by the Blaustein Institutes for Desert Research and the Ministry of Education, where he mentored undergraduate and graduate students and conducted research to develop novel approaches for using stable isotopes to investigate how animals store and/or breakdown the nutrients in the foods they ingest.

 McCue is an active member of the American Physiological Society and the Society for Comparative and Integrative Biology.

 Brace, A. J., M.D.
 McCue and L.B.
 Martin.
 Glucose oxidation predicts responses to malaria exposure in brown anole lizards. in review

 McCue, M.D., C.A.
 Passement, K.D.
 Kohl, D.K.
 Meyerholz and D.P.
 German.
 The fasted large intestine does not exhibit the large structural changes seen in the small intestine: a comparative morphological examination of species from five vertebrate classes. in revision.